XandeVelasco/SOCKE.IO/README.md

-# SOCKE.IO
+# SOCKETIO
+ chat with socket.io
- chat in real time with Socket.io
+chat with others user in real time